- What is Copywriting?

-Adding impactful words, adds more value to your copywriting.
-It’s eye grabbing and is relatable as it connects with customers emotions.
+Adding impactful words adds more value to your copywriting.
+It’s eye-grabbing and relatable as it connects with customers’ emotions.

 Keeping it funny and impossible to forget

 Users tend to relate to funny content.
 Believe it or not!
 A funny push notification copy can become your push armour.
-Funny emotions is something that doesn’t leave your users mind easily.
+Funny emotions are something that doesn’t leave your user’s mind easily.

 It stays for a while.

-For example, check out this push notification copywriting by Dunzo.
+For example, check out this push notification example by the food delivery app.

-How to make your push notifications copywriting funny?
+How to make your push notification copy interesting?

 - Include emojis that no one uses.
-Emoji, though common in use as a chat format, also shows their power while using for push copywriting.
+Emoji, though common in use as a chat format, also shows their power while used for push notification copy.

 - Write a short joke that people can relate to your products or features.

 Copywriting is a process that takes time to perform well.
-Brands uses it across multiple channels like push notifications, ad copy, homepage, and more.
+Brands use it across multiple channels like push notifications copy, ad copy, homepage, and more.
 However, with the right set goals and strategies in perspective, you can easily build one for your own brand, be it in any format.

-Use the above copywriting hacks and let us know what other hacks do you use to create persuasive push copywriting or any other copyright format?
+Use the above copywriting hacks and let us know what other hacks you use to create persuasive push notifications samples or any other copyright format.